exercism/python/exercises/concept/card-games/.docs/instructions.md

 ## 6. More Averaging Techniques

-Intrigued by the results of her averaging experiment, Elyse is wondering if taking the average of _even_ values versus the average of _odd_ values would give the same results.
+Intrigued by the results of her averaging experiment, Elyse is wondering if taking the average of the cards at the _even_ positions versus the average of the cards at the _odd_ positions would give the same results.
  Time for another test function!

-Implement a function `average_even_is_average_odd(<hand>)` that returns a Boolean indicating if the average of the even valued cards is the same as the average of the odd valued cards.
+Implement a function `average_even_is_average_odd(<hand>)` that returns a Boolean indicating if the average of the cards at even indexes is the same as the average of the cards at odd indexes.

 ```python